jsohlendorff/continuous_time_LTMLE/article.typ

 and that the covariates in the history are highly correlated, since many covariates may not change between events.
 This may yield issues with regression-based methods.
 If we adopt a TMLE approach, we may be able to use collaborative TMLE (@van2010collaborative) to deal with the high dimensionality of the history.
-Another alternative method for inference is to use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024) by appropriately extending it to the continuous-time setting.
+Another alternative method for inference within the TMLE framework is to use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024) by appropriately extending it to the continuous-time setting;
+however, we can no longer apply just _any_ machine learning method.

 // One other direction is to use Bayesian methods.
 Bayesian methods may be particular useful for this problem since they do not have issues with finite sample size.
 // They are also an excellent alternative to frequentist Monte Carlo methods for estimating the target parameter,